 Individualized Academic Plan (New)

 The Individualized Academic Plan feature has two student related pages available: Individualized Academic Plan and Individualized Academic Plan (New).
 The new page will be the focus of this documentation, however, the old page may still be used.
 On the Individualized Academic Plan page, separate tabs display the High School Graduation, UC, and CSU Requirement Views.
 Clicking on each tab changes the view.
-A Needed Credits column is also displayed.
+A Credits Needed/Required column is also displayed.
 This displays credits that are still needed after accounting for credits from the student's currently scheduled classes, transcript, and from the academic plan.

 The courses stored along with the Academic Plan can be used as a basis for Course Requests, by using the Import Course Requests from Academic Plan page.